 “All my life, my parents taught me that education was important and that it could change my life if I applied myself, worked hard and remained a decent, honest person and accepted support.”

-Her parents attended school up to elementary completed an elementary-level education.
+Her parents attended school up to elementary.
 They worked as sharecroppers, and later, as blue collar laborers who taught all nine of their children to value education.

 “They told me not to let location interfere with opportunity, so I’ve not only followed that educationally, but also throughout my career,” she said.

 Blake’s life trajectory, education and career culminated in 2017 when she was named the fifth president of University of Houston-Clear Lake—the first woman and first African-American to serve in that role.

 “I’m passionate about education because of what my parents taught me.
 Education is broader than the classroom.
 It is about learning to respect others, listening to issues, challenges and opportunities that are important to others and to see a way in which you can support them,” Blake said.

 UH-Clear Lake opened in 1974 at the request of NASA Johnson Space Center to develop and train employees, including engineers, astronauts and scientists in order to find innovative solutions to the world’s leading challenges.

 “The university was placed to provide tools and knowledge to tackle challenges,” Blake said.
 “Many of our charter faculty started out as engineers and scientists.
 They brought with them applied knowledge to create innovation and discover a better way to tackle a problem.
 It’s really our legacy.”